-establishing his supremacy and granting a (recompense) to the giver (of the oblation), he, the swiftmoving, provided a resting-place for TURVITI.
+11. Through his power the rivers sport, since he varga XXIX. has opened (a way for them) by his thunderbolt; establishing his supremacy and granting a (recompense) to the giver (of the oblation), he, the swiftmoving, provided a resting-place for TURVÍTI.a

+12. INDRA, who art the quick-moving and strength-endowed lord (of all), hurl thy thunderbolt against this VRITRA and sever his joints, as (butchers cut up) a cow,b that the rains may issue from him, and the waters flow (over the earth).

+13. Proclaim, with new hymns, the former exploits of that quick-moving INDRA, when wielding his weapons in battle, he encounters and destroys his enemies.

+14. Through fear of him, the stable mountains (are still), and through dread of his appearance, heaven and earth tremble: may NODHAS, praising repeatedly the preserving power of that beloved INDRA, be speedily (blessed) with vigour.

+15. To him has that praise been offered which he, sole (victor over his foes), and lord of manifold a The name of a Rishi, who, the Scholiast adds, had been immersed in water : Indra brought him to dry land.

+b The text has, "cut in pieces the limbs of Vritra, as of a cow" (gor na); the commentator supplies the rest, "as worldly men, the carvers of flesh, divide here and there the limbs of animals."
+The expression is remarkable, although it may not be quite clear what is meant by the term used by Sáyaña, vikartárah, cutters up, or carvers : perhaps the word should be vikretárah, venders of meat, butchers: at any rate it proves that no horror was attached to the notion of a joint of beef in ancient days among the Hindus.

-- 12. INDRA, who art the quick-moving and strength-endowed lord (of all), hurl thy thunderbolt against this VRITRA and sever his joints, as (butchers cut up) a cow, that the rains may issue from him, and the waters flow (over the earth). - 13.
-Proclaim, with new hymns, the former exploits of that quick-moving INDRA, when wielding his weapons in battle, he encounters and destroys his enemies. - 14.
-Through fear of him, the stable mount ins (are still), and through dread of his appearance, heaven and earth tremble: may, Nodhas, praising repeatedly the preserving power of that beloved INDRA, be speedily (blessed) with vigour. - 15.
-To him has that praise been offered which he, sole (victor over his foes), and lord of manifold wealth, prefers (to receive) from those (who praise him).
-INDRA has defended the pious sacrificer ETASHA, when contending with SURYA, the son of SWASHWA. - 16.
-INDRA, harnesser of steeds, the descendants of GOTAMA have offered to thee prayers of efficacy to secure thy presence: bestow upon them every sort of affluence; may he who has acquired wealth by pious acts, come hither quickly in the morning.
+wealth, prefers (to receive) from those (who praise him).
+INDRA has defended the pious sacrificer ETASA, when contending with SúRYA, the son of SWAŚWA.a

+16. INDRA, harnesser of steeds, the descendants of GOTAMA have offered to thee prayers of efficacy to secure thy presence: bestow upon them every sort of affluence; may he who has acquired wealth by pious acts, come hither quickly in the morning.

+ANUVÁKA XI. (continued).

+SÚKTA V. (LXII.)

-The Rishi is NODHAS, and deity INDRA, as in the last; the metre, Trishtubh.
+The Rishi is NODHAS, and deity INDRA, as in the last; the metre, Trishfubh.